natasha-korotkova/natasha-korotkova.github.io/_pages/photography.md

 lake_pic: lake-pics/lake-photo.jpg
 ---

 Here are some photos I have taken.
 You can find more [here](https://www.flickr.com/photos/57449897@N07/).
 Most of them are licensed under a [Creative Commons license](https://creativecommons.org/share-your-work/cclicenses/), meaning you can freely use them with proper attribution (=just add my name).
+Think of it as citing an academic paper!
 <details>

   <summary>conferences</summary>

+<li><a href="https://flic.kr/s/aHBqjCAFYA">Workshop "Acquiantance, familiarity, value"</a>, Barcelona, Spain, 2025</li>

+      <li><a href="https://flic.kr/s/aHBqjCAFYA">Workshop "Normative generics"</a>, Konstanz, Germany, 2025</li>
   <li><a href="https://flic.kr/s/aHBqjBZ69P">Workshop "Background beliefs in the construction of meaning"</a>, Tübingen, Germany, 2025</li>

   <li><a href="https://flic.kr/s/aHBqjC5rNX">The 24th Amsterdam Colloquium</a>, Amsterdam, Netherlands, 2024</li>